Hardware Component

 sys.exit(app.exec_())

-In general, this file functions as a low-level interface between ScopeFoundry and a process or demon running on the operating system that communicates with the hardware.
-For now, this file will be just given, and simulates a sine wave function generator.
-In part 2 we give some tips on how to write this in practice.
+For now, this file will be provided and simulates a connection to a wave function generator.
+In Part 2, we provide tips on how to write this in practice.

 # number_gen_dev.py